Progressive lenses for vision over 40

 Seek expert advice for your best lens choice

 With so many progressive lens designs and options available today, the choices can be overwhelming without professional advice.

-Your optician can also give you helpful tips about how to adapt to your first pair of progressive lenses and how to care for your lenses.
+A knowledgeable eye care professional will be able to recommend a truly customized progressive lens solution for your lifestyle and visual needs, and give you helpful tips about how to adapt to your first pair of progressive lenses and how to care for your lenses.